Robert Van Lierop: Early life

 Van Lierop was born in Harlem to a father from Suriname and a mother from the Virgin Islands.
 His paternal grandfather was from The Netherlands.
 He attended Stuyvesant High School, graduated from Hofstra University in 1964 and from New York University Law School in 1967.

 Van Lierop began his career as a lawyer, and became a member of the National Association for the Advancement of Colored People.

 Career as filmmaker

 Van Lierop was the director of A Luta Continua (1972) and O Povo Organizado (1975).
 Both films were produced in the United States, in the Portuguese language, with English subtitles.
-Set in Mozambique, they portray the struggles of freedom fighters against Portuguese colonial authorities, as well as the building of a new nation and the construction of schools and social facilities in the early independence era.
+Set in Mozambique, they portray the struggles of freedom fighters against Portuguese Empire authorities, as well as the building of a new nation and the construction of schools and social facilities in the early independence era.

 Josh Plaut and Patricia Blanchet of New York University have described them as "landmark films [...] which are characterized by the most progressive ideas of human and personal liberation [and which] have deeply impacted an era of Black independent cinema."

 In addition to producing his own films about Mozambique, Van Lierop arranged the screening of Mozambican films in the United States in 1981, with the proceeds serving to build a hospital in Mozambique.